-International Trade in a Globalized World helps students explore the controversies surrounding international trade.
-Students consider the issues that affect trade including globalization in the United States and abroad.
+Students explore the controversies surrounding international trade and consider the issues that affect trade including globalization in the United States and abroad.

 Looking for a concise and accessible way to introduce the ideas of tariffs and protectionism into your classroom?
 These two very short videos produced by the Choices Program of Professor Mark Blyth provide brief and usable definitions that can be used as a springboard into a broader discussion about President Trump’s proposed tariffs on steel and aluminum.